China says war must not be allowed on Korean peninsula

 The apparently warm tone of their talks followed nearly a year of tense relations between the two countries.

-China has been furious about the deployment of the U.S.-made Terminal High Altitude Area Defence (THAAD) anti-missile system in South Korea, saying its powerful radar can see far into China and will do nothing to ease tension with North Korea.
+China has been furious about the deployment of the U.S.-made Terminal High Altitude Area Defence (THAAD) anti-missile system in South Korea, saying its powerful radar can see far into China.

 China and South Korea agreed in October to normalise exchanges and move past the dispute, which froze trade and business exchanges.